 A catalyst project is a cultural, instructional, and course-specific student-directed self-study project where students work with a mentor in a relevant field on a school-based to work-based learning experience, aimed at a specific and strategic, measurable, attainable, results-oriented, and time-bound goal.
 Every project is a minimum of one semester long.
-Students demonstrate their skills according to SAS's desired student learning outcomes of character, collaboration, communication, creativity and innovation, critical thinking, and cultural competence, in addition to self-awareness and application.
+High school students demonstrate their skills according to SAS's desired student learning outcomes of character, collaboration, communication, creativity and innovation, critical thinking, and cultural competence, in addition to self-awareness and application.

-Students are challenged to design and create their own learning experience by pursuing an area of interest.
+High school students are challenged to design and create their own learning experience by pursuing an area of interest.
 They get to merge their passions with academic learning and develop academically, intellectually, socially, and emotionally.
 Teachers provide student-centered guidance, support, and extraordinary flexibility, focusing instruction on SAS’s desired student learning outcomes, development and assessment within authentic contexts such as work studies, apprenticeships, internships, and scientific research.

 As students design, plan, and conduct their projects, they will be taught how to employ regional and global professional networks in and beyond Singapore, starting by working with a mentor from an academic field or profession related to their passions.
 Mentors give students greater meaning, purpose, and insight while they work on their projects, bringing highly relevant knowledge, skills, and experiences through authentic guidance and real-world opportunities.
 The scope of an SAS Catalyst Project is limited only by the student’s imagination in this unique opportunity to demonstrate their fullest potential.